 Subagent lifecycle (optional)

-FluffBuzz currently calls one subagent lifecycle hook:- onSubagentEnded — clean up when a subagent session completes or is swept.
+contextMode(isolatedorfork), available transcript ids/files, and optional TTL.
+If it returns a rollback handle, FluffBuzz calls it when spawn fails after preparation succeeds. - onSubagentEnded — clean up when a subagent session completes or is swept.

 System prompt addition